Building the foundation, mastering skills.

 Physical Education

-PE emphasizes our core values of sportsmanship, kindness, teamwork, perseverance, resilience, and personal and social development.
-Students continue to develop general movement skills, learn elementary game and sports concepts, and grow their social awareness through group activities.
+Students have Physical Education classes in the Gym, focusing on developing confidence, gross and fine motor skills, sportsmanship, teamwork, perseverance, resilience, and personal and social development.
+Students develop general movement skills, learn elementary game and sports concepts, and grow their social awareness through group activities.